Ways to SEO Infographics Like a Genius

 • Posts Photos: Post photos of happy customers (with permission) participating in your events, contests, and activities.

-• Create Contests & Giveaways: Give people a discount if they participate in your online contests.
+• Create Contests & Giveaways: Give people discounts if they participate in your online contests.
 Here are 25 budget-friendly ideas.

 4. Be Cognizant of Technical SEO